Denis Norden: Retirement and legacy

 Norden announced his retirement from his two long-running ITV shows It'll Be Alright on the Night and Laughter File on 21 April 2006.
 He was then 84 years old and suffering from macular degeneration, which made it difficult for him to read an autocue.
 A special show was recorded on 14 May 2006 as a 'farewell tour' to all his shows over the years, called All the Best from Denis Norden, which was shown on 2 January 2007.
 As the show's closing credits were shown, the studio audience gave Norden a standing ovation, which was followed by him then placing his trademark clipboard on his desk, which the camera zoomed in on to as the credits ended.
-He has since been succeeded on It'll Be Alright on the Night by Griff Rhys Jones and later by David Walliams.
+He has since been succeeded on It'll Be Alright on the Night by Griff Rhys Jones, David Walliams, and most recently, Tom Allen.

 For years, Norden was resistant to producing an autobiography, saying that much of his life and career had already been well covered by Frank Muir's A Kentish Lad and that a book called The Bits Frank Left Out would be too brief.
 Nevertheless, in October 2008, a book containing a sequence of autobiographical sketches was published entitled Clips from a Life.
-He continued to make occasional television and radio appearances.
+Norden continued to make occasional television and radio appearances.
 He contributed to a BBC Four season about the history of satire, and he appeared as a guest on The One Show on 2 October 2008 to talk about his life and career as well as his book.
 He was interviewed in a one-off documentary called Der Sommer 1939 ("The Summer of 1939"), which was broadcast on 12 August 2009 on the Franco-German television station Arte.
 Norden also appeared as part of a contribution of show business friends, writers and performers in the BBC documentary The Secret Life of Bob Monkhouse in January 2011.

 Personal life and death

 Norden and his wife, Avril, whom he married in 1943, had a son, Nick, an architect, and a daughter, Maggie, a radio personality and lecturer at the London College of Fashion.
 Maggie was a presenter on London's Capital Radio in its early days and presented the Sunday afternoon programme Hullabaloo.
 Affected by macular degeneration, Norden joined Peter Sallis and Eric Sykes in 2009 as a patron of The Macular Society, after becoming a member in 2004.

+Norden was appointed a Commander of the Order of the British Empire (CBE) in the 1980 Birthday Honours.

 Norden died at the Royal Free Hospital in Hampstead, London on 19 September 2018, aged 96, less than three months after the death of his wife.